 Researchers and practitioners may choose the best method depending on their data and goals since each methodology has distinct advantages and is suitable for certain remote sensing activities.
 An outline of the main AI methods for remote sensing is given in Table 1, along with information on their benefits, drawbacks, and uses.

-Table 1 AI Models Comparison Table
+Table 1.
+AI Models Comparison